 California Department of Justice procedures.
 The chief human resources officer will

-notify the California Department of Justice by March 1 of each year beginning on March
+notify the California Department of Justice when a designated employee no longer serves in that capacity.

-1, 2012, of the individuals designated.

-All candidates for academic, classified, and contract positions shall be required to have fingerprints taken via Live Scan prior to board approval for employment.
-The electronic fingerprints and applicable fees will be forwarded to the Department of Justice and/or the Federal Bureau of Investigation.
+All candidates for academic, classified, management, and temporary positions shall be required to have fingerprints taken via Live Scan prior to board approval for employment.
+The electronic fingerprints and applicable fees will be the responsibility of the candidate.
 The Department of Justice will forward any findings to the human resources office.
 Human resources will evaluate findings to ensure all criminal activity was reported, that no offense would disqualify the applicant from employment, and that no conviction would render the candidate unfit for the position.

 The chief human resources officer will ensure that criminal history record information